2025–26 Professional U21 Development League: Professional Development League

 The Professional Development League, sometimes known as the Professional Development League 2, is Under-21 football's second tier, designed for those academies with Category 2 status.
-The league, previously split regionally into north and south divisions, is now a single table with teams playing a geographically-aligned fixture schedule.
-The sides finishing in the top eight positions in both regions at the end of the season will progress to a playoff stage against Premier League 2 opposition.
+The league, previously split regionally into north and south divisions, is now a single table with teams playing a geographically aligned fixture schedule.
+The sides that finished in the top eight positions at the end of the season progressed to a playoff stage against Premier League 2 opposition.
 Brentford U21s are the defending champions.

-20 teams compete in the league this season, two fewer than the previous season.
-Three teams joined with Category One status with Birmingham City U21s, Burnley U21s returning after a three season absence and six total seasons and founding member Ipswich Town U21s playing in the Premier League 2 for the very first time after 13 seasons.
+20 teams competed in the league this season, two fewer than the previous season.
+Three teams joined with Category One status with Birmingham City U21s, Burnley U21s returning after a three-season absence and six total seasons and founding member Ipswich Town U21s playing in the Premier League 2 for the very first time after 13 seasons.
 However, Huddersfield Town U21s returned after being granted Category Two academy status after 7 years.